neotoma/about/overview.md

 the development of new functionality that leverages this information to these few corporations and their particular profit motives.

-Nashville is a system intended to help individuals achieve more control and functionality with the information they've historically handed over to these corporations while *not* requiring these same individuals to divorce themselves from the centralized status quo, since that would
+Asheville is a system intended to help individuals achieve more control and functionality with the information they've historically handed over to these corporations while *not* requiring these same individuals to divorce themselves from the centralized status quo, since that would